Implantable cardioverter-defibrillator

-On average ICD batteries last about six to ten years.
+On average ICD batteries last from six to ten years.
 Advances in technology, such as batteries with more capacity or rechargeable batteries, may allow batteries to last for more than ten years.
-The leads (electrical cable wires connecting the device to the heart) have much longer average longevity, but can malfunction in various ways, specifically insulation failure or fracture of the conductor; thus, ICDs and leads generally require replacement after every 5 to 10 years.
+The leads (electrical cable wires connecting the device to the heart) have much longer average longevity, but can malfunction in various ways, specifically insulation failure or fracture of the conductor; thus, ICDs and leads generally require replacement every 5 to 10 years.